sytzez/deeplomacy/README.md

 ### ESLint

 The typescript part of the project has 0 errors when analysed by ESLint, using a configuration based on `@pxlwidgets/eslint-config`

+### Tests

+The Game namespace has some unit tests using PHPUnit.
+More tests will be written to increase test coverage.

 ## Algorithms